scottopolis/wpIonic/README.md

 # wpIonic

+## This project has not been maintained or updated in a while, it's probably best not to use it.

 *Completely rewritten and updated for Ionic 3.9.2 Feb 2018*

 A demo mobile app that uses the Ionic Framework, and integrates with WordPress through the WP-API.